Passage time and fluctuation calculations for subexponential L\'evy processes: Preliminary setting up

 We will need certain functionals of these tails, in particular,

 and

 which are kinds of truncated or Winsorised means.

 Particular classes of tail functions we are interested in are the regularly varying ones and the class of probability distributions in the maximum domain of attraction of the Gumbel distribution.
 Write $\RV(\alpha)$ for the class of real valued functions regularly varying at $\infty$ with index $\alpha\in\mathbb{R}$, so that $\RV(0)$ are the slowly varying functions.
-We refer to \cite{BGT} for definitions and properties of regularly varying functions.
+We refer to Bingham, Goldie and Teugels \cite{BGT} for definitions and properties of regularly varying functions.

-Denote the tail of a distribution function $F$ on $[0, \infty)$ by $ \overline{F}=1-F$, and assume $\overline{F}(u)>0$ for all $u>0$. $\overline{F}\in \RV(-\beta )$ for some $\beta \in (0,\infty )$ is equivalent to $F$ being in the \emph{maximum domain of attraction of a Fr\'echet distribution with parameter $\beta>0$}, denoted $F\in{\mbox{\rm MDA}}(\Phi_\beta)$.
-A positive random variable having distribution tail $\overline{F}$ is said to be in the \textit{maximum domain of attraction of the Gumbel distribution}, which we denote as ${\mbox{\rm MDA}}(\Lambda)$, with \textit{auxiliary function} $a(u)>0$, if
+Denote the tail of a distribution function $F$ on $[0, \infty)$ by $ \overline{F}=1-F$, and assume $\overline{F}(u)>0$ for all $u>0$. $\overline{F}\in\RV(-\beta)$ for some $\beta\in(0,\infty)$ is equivalent to $F$ being in the \emph{maximum domain of attraction of a Fr\'echet distribution with parameter $\beta>0$}, denoted $F\in\operatorname{MDA}(\Phi_\beta )$.
+A positive random variable having distribution tail $\overline{F}$ is said to be in the \textit{maximum domain of attraction of the Gumbel distribution}, which we denote as $\operatorname{MDA}(\Lambda)$, with \textit{auxiliary function} $a(u)>0$, if

-(Here and throughout all limits are as $u\to\infty$ unless otherwise stated.)
-Useful properties of such distributions can be found in \cite{BGT}, p.~410, \cite{resnick}, Chapters 0 and 1, \cite{EKM}, Chapter 3, and \cite{HaanFerr}, Chapter 1.
-In particular, when \eqref{ZDGumbel} holds, $F$ has finite moments of all orders, and the auxiliary function $a(u)$ satisfies $a(u)=o(u)$ and is \textit{self-neglecting}, i.e. $a(u+Ka(u))\sim a(u)$ for any fixed $K$.
-Typical distributions in ${\mbox{\rm MDA}}(\Phi_\beta)$ are the Pareto distributions, while ${\mbox{\rm MDA}}(\Lambda )$ includes the Weibull and lognormal.
+(Here and throughout, all limits are as $u\to\infty$ unless otherwise stated.)
+Useful properties of such distributions can be found in Bingham, Goldie and Teugels \cite{BGT}, page~410, Resnick \cite {resnick}, Chapters~0 and 1, Embrechts, Kl\"{u}ppelberg and Mikosch \cite{EKM}, Chapter~3 and de Haan and Ferreira \cite{HaanFerr}, Chapter~1.
+In particular, when \eqref{ZDGumbel} holds, $F$ has finite moments of all orders, and the auxiliary function $a(u)$ satisfies $a(u)=\mathrm{o}(u)$ and is \textit{self-neglecting}, that is, $a(u+Ka(u))\sim a(u)$ for any fixed $K$.
+Typical distributions in $\operatorname{MDA}(\Phi_\beta)$ are the Pareto distributions, while $\operatorname{MDA}(\Lambda)$ includes the Weibull and lognormal.

-Further, it is well-known from extreme value theory (cf. Theorems~1.1.2,~1.1.3, and~1.1.6 in \cite{HaanFerr}) that \eqref{ZDGumbel} can be extended to give that there is a function $0<a(u)\rightarrow\infty$ and a positive random variable $C$ such that
+Further, it is well known from extreme value theory [cf. Theorems~1.1.2, 1.1.3 and 1.1.6 in de Haan and Ferreira \cite{HaanFerr}] that \eqref{ZDGumbel} can be extended to give that there is a function $0<a(u)\rightarrow\infty$ and a positive random variable $C$ such that